weaveworks/weave/site/features.md

 Also, Weave’s Docker Network plugin doesn't require an external cluster store and you can start and stop containers even when there are network connectivity problems.

-See [Integrating Docker via the Network Plugin](/site/plugin.md) for more details.
+There are two plugin implementations for Weave Net.
+See [Integrating Docker via the Network Plugin (Legacy)](/site/plugin.md) and [Integrating Docker via the Network Plugin (V2)](/site/plugin-v2.md) for more details.

 ### <a name="cniplugin"></a>Weave Network CNI Plugin